ms-fadaei/async-tasks-runner/README.md

 You can run your tasks in parallel. the result is an array, like the `Promise.allSettled` result.

 #### create instance
-You can pass tasks to the constructor.
+You can pass tasks to the constructor directly.

 ```js
 import {ParallelTasksRunner} from "async-tasks-runner"
 const parallelTasks = new ParallelTasksRunner(...tasks);
 ```

-Every task in the `ParallelTasksRunner` must be a function without a parameter that returns a promise.
+Every task in the `ParallelTasksRunner` must be a function without a parameter and return a promise.

 ```js
 function createTasksRunner() {